Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 South East Breastfeeding Support website is a landing page for mothers and parents of newborns looking for support with breastfeeding in the South-East of Ireland.

-The website is aimed to target mothers of newborns of any background, looking for advice, education or help with breastfeeding.
+The website is aimed to target parents of newborns of any background, looking for advice, education or help with breastfeeding.

 The support is offered by a specialist midwife either at a venue or online, as a class group or individual or privately in your own home.

-Users of South East Breastfeeding Support will be able to access all the information they need on the site.
+Users of South-East Breastfeeding Support will be able to access all the information they need on the site.
 Including About the Midwife, Services offered, Where to find her and how to Get in touch.

 <img src="assets/images/readme-images/am-i-responsive.jpg">

 ## Live Project
 -----
 [View the live project here.]() <!--insert live website link-->